rbren/wikiextractor/README.md

 # WikiVectors
 This is a fork of [WikiExtractor](https://github.com/attardi/wikiextractor).

+This project processes a [Wikipedia Dump](https://dumps.wikimedia.org/) to create a distributed-bag-of-words model for each English-language article.
+Effectively, it counts the number of times a particular word occurs in each article.

-This project processes a [Wikipedia Dump](https://dumps.wikimedia.org/) by crawling through each article, passing it through a custom [spaCy tokenizer](https://spacy.io/api/tokenizer), and sending the resulting word counts
+The extractor crawls through each article, passing it through a custom [spaCy tokenizer](https://spacy.io/api/tokenizer), and sends the resulting word counts to a MySQL database.

 ## Setup